DC-Policy-Center/DC-Policy-Center.github.io/_drafts/DC Legislation Wrapper.md

 description: An API Wrapper for the DC LIMS
 ---

 For about six months now the D.C.
 Policy Center has automated the pulling of new legislation for analysis.
 This is made simple through a combination of the convenient [API](http://lims.dccouncil.us/api) that is provided through  [D.C.
 LIMS](http://lims.dccouncil.us/) (Legislation Information Management System) and an internally written python wrapper.
+The code for this automation has been on our [GitHub](addgithub) for awhile now but we are excited to announce the first offial build for python is live on [PyPI](pypi) now.
+This means you can install our D.C.
+LIMS wrapper library and use it yourself.

 ## Definitions

+There are two concepts that I would like to address here, API and wrapper.
+These are two, often related, concepts in the digital age that
 * API
 * Wrapper